-Celebrate Peer Review Week with these publications and other resources from ACRL.
+Celebrate Peer Review Week with publications and other resources and opportunities from ACRL.

 - Stories of Open: Opening Peer Review through Narrative Inquiry (ACRL Publications in Librarianship No. 76), by Emily Ford